 Construction of the tallest, 770 foot, dam in the country:

-In 2005 three environment-oriented organizations filed a report with a Federal agency that the emergency spillway is unsafe unless they build a concrete channel for the water.
+In 2005, three environment-oriented organizations filed a report with a Federal agency that the emergency spillway is unsafe unless they build a concrete channel for the water.
 But that would cost the 19 million people in Southern California who use the water $100 million to remedy, so it was not done.
 During the first day, estimates to repair the damage done to the spillways were $100-200 million.
 And that figure will only go up.
 Basically, in 2005 people were advocating that the second spillway, in fact, be an auxiliary spillway instead of an emergency spillway.
 The director of the California Water Resources Department, when asked about the 2005 report said he was unaware of that report!
 So did the committee that decided to use the emergency spillway have just political appointees?
-Were there no hydrologists and engineers on the "experts committee" who had studied the dams construction and history see the report?
+Were there no hydrologists and engineers on the "experts committee" who had studied the dams construction and history?
 Had no one researched were the bedrock is?
 How many other California dams are built so poorly?

 I read years ago an article about how the levees protecting Sacramento are old and need to be upgraded.
 I wonder if any upgrades were made.
 If a 30-foot wall, let alone a 200-foot wall, of water was unleashed, a reporter indicated their levee system would be "tested."